Why does my dentist take dental X-rays?

 Our Chicago dentist usually takes X-ray images of your teeth annually to ensure your optimal oral health.
 In other instances, X-rays may be used more frequently for diagnosis, procedure candidacy, and checking for progression of disease or cancer.
 For example, if you smoke or have a history of periodontal disease, you are more susceptible to jawbone deterioration.
 Dr. Fondriest may suggest more frequent dental X-rays to determine the level of bone loss and which treatments can help restore healthy bone.
 For patients who have had restorative dentistry like fillings or crowns, periodic checks for further decay underneath the restoration may be necessary.

 Chicago dentist, Dr. James Fondriest is prepared to help diagnose and treat your dental problems with the accuracy of digital radiography and the compassion of a human touch.
 Contact our friendly office staff at 847-234-0517 to schedule an appointment for a dental checkup or cleaning.
-We serve patients from Grayslake, Barrington, Lake Forest, Winnetka, Highland Park, North Shore, and Chicago.
+We serve patients from the Chicago Metro area.